graninas/pointed-validation/README.md

 - [Data.Either.Validation (either)](http://hackage.haskell.org/package/either-5.0.1/docs/Data-Either-Validation.html): another applicative validation that is very close to `validation`.
 - [validations (using digestive-functors)](https://github.com/mavenraven/validations): one more implementation of combinatorial validation.

-This package provides a further development of the idea of application validation.
+This package provides a further development of the idea of applicative validation.
 It uses the `validation` and `lens` facilities to allow making validators more convenient.